Menu

 Federal Student Loans

 You may qualify for these loans when you complete the FAFSA every year.
-Federal loans are offered by the federal government and administered through the U.S. Department of Education.
+Federal loans are generously offered by the federal government and administered through the U.S. Department of Education.

-Some loans are based on need, while others allow you to borrow as much as you want based on the cost of attendance and other expenses.
+Some loans are carefully based on need, while others allow you to borrow as much as you want based on the cost of attendance and other expenses.
 Here’s a breakdown:

 • Direct Subsidized Loans: Undergraduate students who show financial need can receive these loans after completing the FAFSA.